Tips for Avoiding Weather-Related Home Insurance Claims

 Prepare these interior areas of your home for severe weather:

-Doors and windows — Close and lock all exterior doors and windows and your garage door all the way.
+• Doors and windows — Close and lock all exterior doors and windows and your garage door completely.
 Closing all interior doors can also protect your roof in high winds.
-If flying debris breaks a window or an exterior door blows open, your house will rapidly fill with air.
-This causes a dangerous increase in the forces pushing on your roof like a balloon inflating inside your house.
+If flying debris breaks a window or an exterior door blows open, your house will rapidly fill with air, causing a dangerous increase in the forces pushing on your roof, like a balloon inflating inside your house.

-Home inventory and home insurance coverage — Having a home inventory is the best way to account for your belongings in case you need to file an insurance claim.
-Review your insurance policy and store your insurance agent’s contact information in your phone.
+• Home inventory and home insurance coverage — Having a home inventory is the best way to account for your belongings in case you need to file an insurance claim.
+Review your insurance policy and store your insurance agent’s contact information on your phone.

-Northern Neck Home Insurance can protect you from all kinds of damage from severe weather including tornados, hail, wind, lightning, hurricanes, and even earthquake damage.
-We also have an add-on coverage for inland flood insurance, which can protect homes that are not covered by the National Flood Insurance Program.
+Northern Neck Home Insurance can protect you from all kinds of damage from severe weather, including tornados, hail, wind, lightning, hurricanes, and even earthquakes.
+We also offer add-on coverage for inland flood insurance, which can protect homes not covered by the National Flood Insurance Program.

 If your home is damaged, your Northern Neck Insurance policy may also cover your living expenses if you need to find alternate lodging while your home is rebuilt.
-You may also obtain liability coverage which can reimburse you for medical expenses and legal fees if people that are not living in your home are injured on your property.
+You may also obtain liability coverage, which can reimburse you for medical expenses and legal fees if people who are not living in your home are injured on your property.

 Marty with homeowner at house

-If you do need to file a claim due to storm damage, your local agent is one of your best resources for sound advice.
-We are right here for you too.
+If you need to file a claim due to storm damage, your local agent is one of your best resources for sound advice.
+We are right here for you, too.
 Here are some handy tips on understanding home insurance claims and what to expect.
-And these severe weather claim questions may help answer some of your questions.
+These severe weather claim questions may help answer some of your questions.
 We appreciate your patience.

 File a Northern Neck Home Insurance claim one of three ways: